Ceasar/ceasar.github.com/posts/joycons.md

 - 8BitDo controllers require installing firmware updates.
 Since I don't own one, I don't know how hard this is, but it's something to consider if you're not very technical.
 On the other hand, future firmware updates maybe enable compatibility with future consoles.

 - [The SN30 Pro may only connect to the Switch via Bluetooth, even when connected via the USB cable](https://www.reddit.com/r/8bitdo/comments/b753j9/i_just_ordered_a_sn30_pro_for_my_switch_is_it/eucbgle/).
 I can't verify this though.
 Perhaps something to think about if you care about input latency.

-- Up to eight wireless controllers can be connected to Switch.
-However, [each Joy-Con counts as a separate controller](https://en-americas-support.nintendo.com/app/answers/detail/a_id/22424/~/controller-pairing-faq), so only a maximum of four people can play using Joy-Con controllers.
-Another possible reason not to buy Joy-Con controllers.

-Curious what other controllers people recommend, and if I made any mistakes or omitted anything important that I really should consider.
+This may change with the SN30 Pro+.

 Sources: